mackenzie-remote/eetest/README.md

 kubectl port-forward deployment/hello-world 8080
 ```

-You should now be able to hit the Hello World application on port http://localhost:8080 - so in another terminal window:
+You should now be able to hit the Hello World application on http://localhost:8080 - so in another terminal window:

 ```
 $ curl http://localhost:8080